 Effective and successful business practices in today’s world require business acumen as well as linguistic and intercultural competencies.
 Our students rise to this demand.
 Some of the skills present in successful international trade students are:

-According to a recent study by ACTFL, 9 out of 10 U.S. employers rely on employees with language skills other than English, and 1 in 4 employers lost business due to a lack of foreign language skills.
+According to a recent study by ACTFL, nine out of 10 U.S. employers rely on employees with language skills other than English, and one in four employers lost business due to a lack of foreign language skills.
 56% of U.S. employers say that their foreign language demand will increase in the next five years.
-The top 5 departments with the greatest foreign language need are: customer service, sales, marketing, management, and IT.
-The most in-demand foreign language reported by U.S. employers is Spanish, followed by Chinese, French, Japanese, and German.
+The top five departments with the greatest foreign language need are: customer service, sales, marketing, management and IT.
+The most in-demand foreign language reported by U.S. employers is Spanish, followed by Chinese, French, Japanese and German.